vov62/AI-RAG-PROJECT/README.md

 - Python+ Flask — fast and flexible API server.
 - ChromaDB— vector database for storing and retrieving document embeddings.
-- OpenAI — large language models (LLMs) used for natural language understanding and answer generation.
+- OpenAI — large language models (LLMs) used for natural language understanding and answer generation model.
 - LangChain — orchestration and RAG logic.

 ---